Yureehh/GamerOracle/docs/getting-started.rst

    If conda was used to create the environment, activate it with `conda activate <project_name>`.
 If virtualenv was used, activate the environment with `workon <project_name>`.
 This activates the environment for use.

 4. **Install the Dependencies:**
    Run `make requirements`.
 This command installs the necessary Python dependencies for the project as listed in the `requirements.txt` file.
+It sometimes happens to have issues with the installation of `tox`, if this is the case, you can install it manually with `pip install tox`.

 5. **Install Pre-commit Hooks:**
    Run `make setup`.
 This command installs pre-commit hooks, which automatically check your code for common issues before commits.